Advanced Product Configurator for Salesforce CPQ & eCommerce

 The point of the system is to help sellers customize their products to their users' specific, individual needs.
 This function can be used in three main ways.

 B2C customers can allow their eCommerce shoppers to customize items to their personalities or needs.
 This often includes things like t-shirts, business cards, and furniture.
-B2B customers can allow their buyers to use a self-guided selling process via their website or discuss their needs with a sales rep who then handles the configuration process for them.
+B2B commerce allows for buyers to use a self-guided selling process via their website or discuss their needs with a sales rep who then handles the configuration process for them.
 This often includes business equipment and office furniture.
 It can also be used for manufacturers to produce exactly what their customers need easily.

 Salesforce CPQ configuration rules are what guide sales reps and users throughout the configuration process.
 They do this by acting as a guide rail for the configuration.
 They dictate what options are available and what elements can be changed.
 In Salesforce CPQ, product features can only be customized based on the Salesforce CPQ configuration rules that you put into place beforehand.